imdongchen/dissertation-note/Study 1/Data Analysis/usage_overview.md

 # CAnalytics usage overview

-Teams are free to choose any tools including CAnalytics they like.
-Since Team 93 and 105 were two-member teams and could possibly had different patterns, their log data was excluded from the analysis for now.
-Also, from the log, we find that Team 111 did not use much of CAnalytics, so their data was also excluded.
-In total, we analyzed the log data from 22 teams.

 During the one week period in our log data between Oct 24 to Nov 2 2015, students created ...